EmergeTools/Pow/README.md

 static var boing: AnyTransition
 ```

-A transition that moves the view away towards the specified edge, with
+A transition that moves the view from the specified edge on insertion,
-any overshoot resulting in an elastic deformation of the view.
+and towards it on removal, with any overshoot resulting in an elastic
+deformation of the view.

 ```swift
 static func boing(edge: Edge) -> AnyTransition